lastb Command: Tutorial & Examples

 - Troubleshoot login issues: Sometimes, legitimate users might face issues logging in.
 The

-command can help identify if their login attempts are being registered as 'bad' and why.
+lastbcommand can help identify if their login attempts are being registered as 'bad' and why.

 Command Parameters and Their Uses

-command has several parameters that can be used to customize the output.
+The lastb command has several parameters that can be used to customize the output.
 Here are a few common ones:

-is used to display the hostname in the last column.
-Useful if you want to see the hostnames along with the user names.-w
+-nor--linesfollowed by a number can be used to limit the output to a specific number of lines.-ais used to display the hostname in the last column.
+Useful if you want to see the hostnames along with the user names.-wor--fulltimesdisplays full timestamps including year, month, day, hour, minute, and second.

 Here's an example using these parameters: